What is tetrachlorethylene?

 McLaughlin J, Blot WJ.
 A critical review of epidemiology studies of trichloroethylene and perchloroethylene and risk of renal-cell cancer.
 Int Arch Occup Environ Health.
 1997;70;222-231.

 US Department of Health and Human Services.
 Public Health Service, National Toxicology Program.
-Report on Carcinogens, Eleventh Edition.
-2005.
-Accessed at http://ntp.niehs.nih.gov/ntp/roc/eleventh/profiles/s169tetr.pdf on March 8, 2010.
+Report on Carcinogens, 12th Edition.
+2011.
+Accessed at http://ntp-server.niehs.nih.gov/ntp/roc/twelfth/profiles/Tetrachloroethylene.pdf on October 16, 2013.

 Vaughan TL, Stewart PA, Davis S, et al. Work in dry cleaning and the incidence of cancer of the oral cavity, larynx, and oesophagus.
 Occup Environ Med.
 1997;54:692-695.